sfioritto/planningforaliens-old/_posts/2015-03-11-after-html-and-css.md

 ### 5. Shaping the content

-Now, knowing the content and the outcomes(feelings, actions) you want to create, you can start visualizing the website.
+Now, knowing the content and the outcomes, feelings and actions you want to create, you can start visualizing the website.
 I, personally, start with text, because it usually makes up the most of the website and is the part of content that bears the most different characteristics of a project.

-#### 5.1.
-Choosing a typeface for body copy
+* Choosing a typeface for body copy

 I will choose a typeface that matches the general direction of the website.

 The typeface has to have the characteristics that I want to instill in the people.
 Some typefaces speak more mechanically, others bring associations with handwriting, old times, something new or something foreign.
 Every typeface has characteristics that evoke certain associations in the reader, even if the reader doesn’t realize it.
 It is your job to match the associations of the letter shapes to the associations you want people to have with the content, the brand and the whole website.

-#### 5.2.
-Choosing type size
+* Choosing type size

 You’ve chosen a typeface that is stylistically suitable to what you intend to use it for.
 Now you have to find the size of the type that works best for body text (between 15 and 25px)

-##### 5.2.1.
-Look for crispy letters
+* Look for crispy letters

 Start with a minimum of 16 pixels and try to increase the size up with a pixel.
 Look for a value where the text looks crisper.

-##### 5.2.2.
-Look for even weight of stems(chars)
+* Look for even weight of stems(chars)

 At different sizes, glyphs of poorly designed web fonts may look heavier than the others.
 This is distracting for the reader so do your best to avoid it.
 Seek the font size that looks visually even.